 Eventually, the drama kicks in when Eisenheim rediscovers his first love, Princess Sophie (Jessica Beil) when touring Vienna.
 Unfortunately, she is about to marry the Crown Prince Leopold (Rufus Sewell) in which for him will be a marriage solely to gain more power.
 Prince Leopold immediately takes a disliking to Eisenhiem, quick to label him a fraud because he can’t work out how his illusions are done.
 The movie is then, a race of sorts to find out Esienheim’s secret and Uhl is at the centre, determined to get to the bottom of it.

-It’s both Eisenhiem and the story that keep you intrigued all the way through.
+Eisenhiem and the story keep you intrigued all the way through.
 Most of the other characters are less fleshed-out and more animated.
-It’s very noticeable how much the rest of the cast lack in gritty realism, in comparison to Norton’s Eisenhiem.
-Although I was impressed by Giamatti, who does his normal job of being a character that’s easy to get on board with but is still flawed.
+It’s noticeable how much the rest of the cast lack in gritty realism, in comparison to Norton’s Eisenhiem.
+Although I was impressed by Giamatti, who does his normal job of playing a character that’s easy to get on board with but is still flawed.

-Another thing I liked about the film is that the illusions are captivating and believable within the context of the story.
-The special effects aren’t flashy or overpowering and they have clearly aged well over time.
+Also, the illusions are captivating and believable within the context of the story.
+The special effects aren’t flashy or overpowering.
+They have clearly aged well over time.
 By the way, I can’t believe this film is over ten years old!

 It unfolds very simply and some viewers might get annoyed by its unhurried pace.
-I think it should have moved a lot quicker towards the climax, as it seems to get caught up in the finer details that derail it slightly.
+It should have moved a lot quicker towards the climax, as it gets caught up in the finer details which derail it slightly.
 There is a twist – you might guess it like I did, but the fun comes from going along with Eisenhiem as he pulls off his tricks.

-This is good stuff – a film that really hooked me.
+This is good stuff.
 It has the right mix of tension, drama and mystery.
-The key thing to remember is that nothing in The Illusionist is what it seems.
+The key thing to remember is nothing in The Illusionist is what it seems.
 I highly recommend this one, it won’t let you down.

 Director: Neil Burger